-Dr. Bronner’s Castile Soap has been on the market for decades.
-Made from vegetable and hemp oils, Bronner’s has no animal fats, is organic and all natural.
+A favorite of tree-huggers and budget-conscious buyers for decades, Dr. Bronner’s Castile soap is experiencing a resurgence of popularity in today’s households.
+It has many virtues.
+Made from vegetable and hemp oils, Bronner’s is organic and all natural, with no animal fats.
 Due to its super concentrated properties, one bottle of soap goes a long way, which cuts down on the use of plastic bottles.
-Castile soap is a type of soap made exclusively from vegetable oil rather than animal fats or synthetics.

-Here's how to clean almost anything with castille soap:
+Here's how to clean almost anything with castile soap:

-3. Laundry detergent: Use a quarter to a third of a cup straight liquid soap for a full load of clothing.
+3. Laundry Detergent: Use 1/4 - 1/3 cup straight liquid soap for a full load of clothing.
 Those in hard water areas may require the full third of a cup.
 For an added laundry boost, throw in a few spoonfuls of baking soda.

-5. Dishwasher liquid: Mix together ½ cup liquid soap, ½ cup water, 1-2 teaspoons of lemon juice and ½ cup white vinegar.
+5. Dishwasher Liquid: Mix ½ cup liquid soap, ½ cup water, 1-2 teaspoons lemon juice and ½ cup white vinegar.
 Blend well and store in a plastic bottle.
 Two tablespoons will do for one load of dishes.

-6. General Purpose Spray Cleaner 1: Use: 3 tablespoons liquid soap, 2 tablespoons borax, 6 cups filtered water, and 2 cups distilled white vinegar.
-Bring water to a boil and pour over the soap and borax to dissolve.
-Whisk in the vinegar and let cool.
+6. General Purpose Spray Cleaner 1: Use 3 tablespoons liquid soap, 2 tablespoons borax, 6 cups filtered water and 2 cups distilled white vinegar.
+Bring water to a boil and pour over soap and borax to dissolve.
+Whisk in vinegar and let cool.
 Store in a spray bottle.

-7. General Purpose Spray Cleaner 2: Same as above, but exchange vinegar with 3 tablespoons baking soda.
+7. General Purpose Spray Cleaner 2: Same as above, but replace vinegar with 3 tablespoons baking soda.

 Dr. Bronner’s Liquid Castile soap comes in several all-natural scents, including: Peppermint, Eucalyptus, Tea Tree Oil, Almond, Citrus, Lavender and Rose.
-For those with sensitive skin, it also comes in an unscented Baby Mild formula.
-Any of the scented soaps may be used in most of the recipes above with the exception of the laundry soaps, as some of the oils in the scents may stain fabrics.
+For sensitive skin, it also comes in an unscented Baby Mild formula.
+Any scented soap may be used in most of the recipes above with the exception of the laundry soaps, as some of the oils in the scents may stain fabrics.